kn285-zz/miniproject1-117/linux.md

 /home/root
 ```
 #### mv
-The mv command is used to move files.
+The "mv" command is used to move files.
 You can use absolute or relative paths when moving files.
 You can also change the name of the destination file.

 This command is used to move a file.
 ```
 $ mv /home/vagrant/file01 /tmp/file01